 I have been a vegetarian for over 15 years.

-I have been married for over 25 years and am a caregiver to my husband.
+I have been married for over 25 years and am a caregiver to my husband for the last 7 years, and I helped care for my mom for a few years till she passed.

 I created the blog Journaling My Life because I want to pursue my interests and passions.
 I love to journal and would be happy to serve as your journaling guide.

-The focus of this blog is on women who love journaling or want to explore it for growth and self-awareness.
+The focus of this blog is on women who have problems with worry and anxiety.

 There are many ways to journal as there are people.
 So, subscribe to my blog and newsletter, grab a journal, and let’s go.